 - Evaluate the risk of a fire starting:

 The likelihood of the logs catching fire without assistance is viewed as unlikely.
 The likelihood of a cooker fire depends upon the care exercised by the guests.
 Fire blankets and extinguishers are provided.
 The fire extinguishers are inspected and certificated annually.
 The biomass boiler room and wood store is a good distance from all the other buildings and the reserve oil is stored in a bunded tank.
 The Gas bottles are changed regularly and are checked and certificated annually to ensure no leaks.
-The highest risk probably comes from embers falling onto the carpet from the wood burners.
+The gas cookers are certificated annually.
+The Chimneys are swept and certificated annually.
+The highest risk probably comes from embers falling from the wood burners.
 We have four wood burners, which have been fitted by qualified fitters.
 None of them have carpets in front of them and therefore the risk of embers spreading fire is very remote.
 We provide fireguards for all guests should they choose to use them.

 Certificates are available for inspection of required.